dirtbags/moth/README.md

 Running a Development Server
 ============================

+To use example puzzles

+    docker run --rm -it -p 8080:8080 dirtbags/moth-devel

+or, to use your own puzzles

     docker run --rm -it -p 8080:8080 -v /path/to/puzzles:/puzzles:ro dirtbags/moth-devel

 And point a browser to http://localhost:8080/ (or whatever host is running the server).